adrastia-oracle/adrastia-docs/pages/data-feeds/consuming.md

 If you're only interested in consuming prices, use the [`IPriceOracle`](https://github.com/adrastia-oracle/adrastia-core/blob/main/contracts/interfaces/IPriceOracle.sol) interface.
 If you're only interested in consuming liquidity levels, use the [`ILiquidityOracle`](https://github.com/adrastia-oracle/adrastia-core/blob/main/contracts/interfaces/ILiquidityOracle.sol) interface.
 If you're interested in both, use the [`IOracle`](https://github.com/adrastia-oracle/adrastia-core/blob/main/contracts/interfaces/IOracle.sol) interface.

 For each interface, there are two consult methods.
 One takes the asset address as the sole parameter, and the other takes the asset address and the maximum age of the consultation observation (in seconds) as parameters.
 The latter is useful for applications that want to ensure the data feed is up-to-date, and we recommend using it when freshness is essential.
-Keep in mind that specifying a maximum age of zero (0) will always return the value(s) as of the latest block, which may not be secure, and is also costly in gas.
+Keep in mind that specifying a maximum age of zero (0) will always return the value(s) as of the latest block, which is not secure, and is also costly in gas.

 ## Finding data feeds

-Refer to one of the deployments pages or our web app to find the address of the data feed contract for the asset you want to consume.
+Refer to one of the deployments pages or our [web app](https://adrastia.io/app/) to find the address of the data feed contract for the asset you want to consume.
 Please review the performance, underlying liquidity, and other metrics of the data feed before using it in your application.

 {% callout %}
 Be careful when using price feeds that have low liquidity, as they may be vulnerable to manipulation or inaccuracy.